-^{} I am unfortunately so imperfect a Theologist as to reject the power of granting mortal absolution, and am so grossly stupid as to suppose such rather increases than diminishes vice; because official perquisites and emancipation are reciprocal contracts.
-Expunge the one, the other will wither.
+\ I am unfortunately so imperfect a Theologist as to reject the power of granting mortal absolution, and am so grossly stupid as to suppose such rather increases than diminishes vice; because official perquisites and emancipation are reciprocal contracts.
+Empunge the one, the other will wither.

-PROMPT PAYMENT.---A culprit made application in Montreal for such white-washing; the crime hay-stealing, and for such benediction the fee of half a dollar was demanded---a dollar being tendered, the absolver not having change, was told with the utmost "sang froid" to keep the whole, as he, the absolved, intended to possess himself of the remainder of the hay!
+PROMPT PAYMENT.-A culprit made application in Montreal, for such white washing: the crime hay-stealing, and for such benediction the fee of half a dollar was demanded-a dollar being tendered, the absolver not having change, was told with the utmost "san, froid" to keep the whole, as he, the absolved, intended to possess himself of the remainder of the hay.

-Lawrence to Quebec, by way of Berthier, Trois Riviere, or Three Rivers, St. Anne, St. Augustine, &c .-- and found it the slovenly sister of Montreal, and, as usual, law, physic, and auctioneers furnish the catalogue of respectables.
-On the Plains of Abraham, in its immediate environs, you are shewn the stone (as they say) upon which expired the immortal Wolfe; they may "tell this to the mariners, but the sailors wo'nt believe it."
-A melancholy gloom at this period prevailed at Quebec, and through Canada, from the following cause. quitting this capital, I visited the Cathedral, and paid a tributary respect of sad regret, and such willing homage was increased at the awful uncertainty of human life, while statute-like, I pondered over the grave of a recent illustrious tenant---that grave which contained the torpid remains of mortality, who but a few weeks before I had seen active and vigorous, and such physical elasticity I had so recently opposed in the tennis-court at Kingston, whose urbanity I can never forget --- CHARLES Duke of RICHMOND --- whose untimely death was a public loss and a public sorrow; he who, it seemed, was ordained by fate to undertake the Herculean task, and cleanse the " Augean Stuble." --- I returned to Montreal, and now commenced an illness (dysentery and bilious affection,) which for ten months has, and yet remains, though less malignant, a ruinous companion.
-The wholesome beverage of duty and industry I had fondly raised to drink deep, but the Faries dashed the chalice from my lip ere as such affliction blighted the fair prospect, and consigned me a prey to medical impostors, heavy unavoidable expences, and an inhospitable people.
-I know not whether such was the effect of an impure atmosphere, or the more impure water of that part of the St. Lawrence; but I have reason to suspect the latter, if I may judge from its offensive margin, and polluted element, which receives all without purgation of tide, and such is the water in general use for every purpose.
+Lawrence to Quebec, by way of Bertheir, Trois Riviere. or Three Rivers, St. Anne.
+St. Augustine, &c .- and found it the slovenly sister of Montreal, and, as usual, law, physic, and auctioneers furnish the catalogue of respectables.
+On the plains of Abraham, in its immediate environs, you are shewn the stone (as they say) upon which expired the immortal WOLFE; they may "tell this to the marines, but the sailors wo'nt believe it."
+A melancholy gloom at this period prevailed at Quebec, and through Canada from the following cause.
+Before quitting this capital, I visited the Cathedral, and paid a tributary respect of sad regret, and such willing homage was increased at the awful uncertainty of human life, while statue-like, I pondered o'er the grave of a recent illustrious tenant-that grave which contained the torpid remains of mortality, who but a few weeks before I had seen active and vigorous, and such physical elasticity I had so recently opposed in the tennis-court at Kingston, whose urbanity I can never forget-Charles Duke of RICHMOND-whose untimely death was a public loss and a public sorrow; he who, it seemed, was ordained by fate to undertake the Herculean task, and cleanse the " Augean Stable."-I returned to Montreal, and now commenced an illness (dysentery and bilious affection.) which yet remains, though less malignant, a ruinous companion.
+The wholesome beverage of duty and industry I had fondly raised to drink deep. but the Furies dashed the chalice from my lip ere